Chemistry

 • July 1 - Fall Term

-Applications are accepted year round however, you should try to meet the deadlines above in order to be accepted for the term you are applying to.
-Domestic students are welcome to apply to Winter, Fall, Summer terms.
-International students are welcome to apply to the Fall term only.
+Applications are accepted year-round; however, you should try to meet the deadlines above in order to be accepted for the term you are applying to.
+Domestic students are welcome to apply to winter, fall, and summer terms.
+Please note: we are currently not accepting international student applications.

 Domestic applicants: Acceptance notifications are processed on a rolling basis throughout the year.